-First start Animate pan from the View menu or View toolbar, then press Of and drag the mouse to pan the current view.
+First start Animate pan from the View menu or View toolbar, then press O or O and drag the mouse to pan the current view.
 If you are in panning mode, you cannot edit the model and the currently running command is also paused.
 Click to exit panning mode and return to editing mode.

-However, while in editing mode, you can temporarily simulate Animate pan by pressing the to pan the view.
+However, while in editing mode, you can temporarily simulate Animate pan by pressing the O to pan the view.
 Release the mouse button to stop panning.